Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ![](assets/vhol-partner-connect.gif)

-Once activated, you'll be brought over to Hex and will prompted to create/name your new workspace.
+Once activated, you'll be brought over to Hex and will be prompted to create/name your new workspace.
 After you've named your workspace, you'll be brought to the [projects](https://learn.hex.tech/docs/getting-started/intro-to-projects#projects-home) page where you can create new projects, import existing projects (Hex or Jupyter) as well as navigate to other sections of your workspace.

+### Enabling ORGADMIN

 ### Enabling ORGADMIN